shantilu/slate/source/index.html.md

 ```

-This API endpoint is used to query order statuses.
+This API endpoint is used to query trades.
+Trades are filled orders. accountName and assetPair cannot both be null.

+Please note that this endpoint don't support ID query.

 ### HTTP Request